 The results were obtained as a result of the tests that were conducted to evaluate the effectiveness of the CA-RPL routing architecture for LLNs.
 It designed a fictitious dataset and ran it through a series of tests using a network simulator written in Python to ensure proper functionality.
 A Low Power Wide Area Network (LLN) environment is shown in this dataset [18].
 This environment consists of 200 sensor nodes that are dispersed throughout a 500m x 500m area.
-These sensor nodes are linked to each other via the Internet of Things (IoT) includes realistic patterns for moving nodes, fluctuating traffic loads, and energy constraints.
-It adjusted the initial values of energy, mobility, and connection quality for ea node individually to ensure they responded in a manner consistent with their transverse actual world, such as when the weather changes or when nodes exhib avior. al A comparison is made between CA-RPL, standard RPL, and an up, aded ersion of RPL that utilizes objective functions, all of which are performed in the experimental environment with the same network configurations.
-By continuing the simulation for ktended periods, we can how well it will generally determine how long the network will continue to func on 🤉 perform.
+These sensor nodes are linked to each other via the Internet of Things (IoT).
+It includes realistic patterns for moving nodes, fluctuating traffic loads, and energy use constraints.
+It adjusted the initial values of energy, mobility, and connection quality for each node individually to ensure they responded in a manner consistent with their behavior in the actual world, such as when the weather changes or when nodes exhibit unusual behavior.

+A comparison is made between CA-RPL, standard RPL, and an upgraded version of RPL that utilizes objective functions, all of which are performed in the experimental environment with the same network configurations.
+By continuing the simulation for extended periods, we can determine how long the network will continue to function and how well it will generally perform.

-4.1 Network Lifetime (NL) and verse Residual Energy (ARE):
+Network Lifetime (NL) and Average Residual Energy (ARE)